 Challenging goals need to be solved innovatively and creatively.
 However, goals, though challenging, should be attainable.
 People work hard, so don’t set targets that are way out of everyone’s league.

-How to define your organizational objectives
+How do you define your organizational objectives?

 SMART stands for:

 Managing the stakeholders

 Organizations with a flatter hierarchy can need help deciding stakeholders for a particular set of tasks.
 However, this is important to avoid any confusion.
 Define Who’ll:

 - Contribute to the success of that objective